 Sega Megadrive/Genesis (DGEN, Picodrive)

-The Sega MegaDrive or also known as the Sega Genesis is the third console and successor to the Sega Master System.
-This system boasts a library of over 900 games and was popular in North America and Europe, the console however struggled in Europe.
+The Sega Megadrive or also known as the Sega Genesis is the third console and successor to the Sega Master System.
+This system boasted a library of over 900 games and was popular in North America and Europe, the console, however, struggled in Europe.